miquelflorensa/cuTAGI/docs/autoapi/pytagi/nn/sequential/index.rst

    .. py:method:: get_neg_var_w_counter() -> dict

       Counts the number of negative variance weights in each layer.
+This counter is used for debugging purpose.

       :return: A dictionary where keys are layer names and values are the counts of negative variances.